V4M0N0S/php-web-template/README.md

 🖥 Webserver with PHP | Just edit the files and upload to your server

-## Upcomming features
-🟡 Update to bootstrap 5

-🟡 integrate some example sites

-🟡 build an automated theme changer

 ## Contributing
 🔥 Pull requests are welcome.